GiannFrancoo/GiannFrancoo/README.md

 - 👋 Hi, I’m @GiannFrancoo
-- 👀 I’m interested in Web Develop
+- 👀 I’m interested in Web Develop (Fullstack)
-- 🌱 I’m currently learning Javascript native, in platzi
-- 💞️ I’m looking to collaborate on some proyect with my knowledge
+- 💞️ I’m looking to collaborate on some proyect to learn and improve my knowledge
-- 📫 How to reach me via mail <bentivegnagianfranco@gmail.com>
+- 📫 How to reach me via mail: <bentivegnagianfranco@gmail.com>

 <!---
 GiannFrancoo/GiannFrancoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.